Deployed Works Guide

 Define system and data boundaries

 Explain which systems, records, customer data, code, analytics, documents or messages are in scope.
-If data should be anonymised, sampled or withheld, say so early.

 Step 5